 Upon Board determination of funds availability, staff will update policies, procedures, and criteria, provide a seminar for jurisdictions, and solicit qualified member government entities for new STP, CMAQ and TA projects.
-The solicitation cycle will start on September 9, with applications being due on October 8 at MVRPC.
+The solicitation cycle will start on September 7, with applications being due on October 7 at MVRPC.
 Project sponsors are limited to submitting up to 4 total applications for STP, CMAQ and TA funding.
-On years when an STP Resurfacing Program set aside is available, 2 applications for this program may be submitted.
+This year a Resurfacing Program set aside is available.
+Up to two additional applications for this program may be submitted, one each to the STP Resurfacing Program or the CRRSAA Resurfacing Program.
 A seminar for project applicants is conducted during the solicitation timeframe to provide potential applicants with information to assist them with completing the forms.
 After all applications are received, staff will prepare a profile summarizing all applications that will be made available for public comments.
 Staff will then present the list to the Technical Advisory Committee (TAC) and Board of Directors as an information report.
 Staff will then review all project applications based upon the selection criteria outlined herein, and for consistency with the Regional Complete Streets Policy.
 Staff will create a draft ranking of the projects and hold project sponsor meetings, where a final consensus will be reached.
 Finally, staff will develop a draft list of preferred projects and financial plan that will be forwarded to the TAC and Board for final approval.
 Ultimately, the Board will make a final project adoption at or before their March meeting subsequently directing staff to notify all project sponsors of the result.
 Upon funding approval, project sponsors are required to attend biannual project review meetings as setup by MVRPC staff.
 Appendix B - MVRPC Project Funding Prioritization Decision Making Process provides a graphic overview of MVRPC's project funding prioritization decision making process.